 Richard John Livingstone Martin, always called Dick, found Schadrac St. Louis in Haiti and it changed the direction of his life.
-He was richard-martinimmediately captivated by Haiti and what he and Shad could do to educate the children in one small town.
+He was immediately captivated by Haiti and what he and Shad could do to educate the children in one small town.

 Dick was happiest when he was seriously into a project and being able to see the results of his design talents.
 This was especially evident when he designed and supervised building a school in Croix des Bouquets, Haiti, using shipping containers for the construction.
 He was honored at the school’s Ribbon Cutting when the 53 elementary-age children surprised him by singing the Haiti National Anthem in French and the American National Anthem in English.